redhat-developer/rpm-packaging-guide/source/appendix.rst

 machine's distribution is configured to allow them.
 An exhaustive list of these available languages can be found in the `RPM Official Documentation`.

-Scriplet directives are as follows:
+Scriptlet directives are as follows:

 =================== ============================================================
 Directive           Definition